 - wider space between the breasts

-- lumpiness (may be due to fibrocystic changes in the breast or serious conditions such as breast cancer)
+- lumpiness, which may be due to benign fibrocystic changes in the breast or serious conditions such as breast cancer

-Once changes take place in the breasts, there are no treatment options available to reverse the process.
-If the changes in your breasts are causing you significant distress, you might want to consider cosmetic surgery.
-Cosmetic surgery can replace the fullness of the breasts as well as the positioning of the nipples.
+Many breast changes are a normal part of the aging process.
+If you are significantly distressed by the changes in your breast tissue, you may want to consider cosmetic surgery.
+Cosmetic surgery can replace the fullness of the breasts as well as the position of the nipples.

-Discuss these options with your doctor to find out which is right for you.
+Discuss these options with your doctor to find out which is best for you.

 There’s no sure way to prevent your breasts from being affected by changes due to natural aging.
 Not smoking or quitting smoking is important for good skin and tissue health, however.
 Being as kind to your body as possible, throughout your life, is important too.
 By getting adequate and regular sleep, eating a healthy diet, and participating in regular exercise, you can do your best to promote a gentle aging process.